1968 American Football League Championship Game: Game summary

-However, this turned out to be very short lived.
+However, this turned out to be short lived.
 After starting out the ensuing drive with a 10-yard completion to George Sauer Jr., Namath completed a 52-yard pass to Maynard at the Raiders 6-yard line.
 On the next play, he connected with Maynard in the end zone, giving the Jets a 27–23 lead at the 7:47 mark.
 Oakland had three more drives with the time remaining, but failed to score each time.
 Oakland took the ball after Maynard's touchdown and drove to New York's 26-yard line, where they ended up faced with 4th down and 10.
 Even though more than 5 minutes remained in the game, Rauch decided to try to go for a first down rather than kick a field goal, but this did not pay off as Lamonica was sacked by New York lineman Verlon Biggs on the next play.
 Following a punt, Oakland drove to the New York 24-yard line, only to lose the ball again when Lamonica's intended swing pass to Charlie Smith sailed behind him, resulting in an accidental fumbled lateral that was recovered by linebacker Ralph Baker.
 The next time the Raiders got the ball, it was on their own 22-yard line with 42 seconds left in regulation.
 The Jets defense managed to stop the drive at midfield as time expired to preserve their lead and win the game, avenging their regular season loss to the Raiders in the infamous Heidi Game six weeks earlier.

-Neither quarterback distinguished themselves with passing accuracy.
+On the cold windy day, neither quarterback distinguished themselves with passing accuracy.
 Namath completed 19 of 49 passes for 266 yards and 3 touchdowns, with 1 interception.
 Lamonica completed 20 of 47 passes for 401 yards and a touchdown.
 Biletnikoff was the leading receiver of the game with 7 receptions for 190 yards and a touchdown, while Maynard caught 6 passes for 118 yards and a score.
 Jets running back Matt Snell was the top rusher of the game with 71 yards on 19 carries, along with a 15-yard reception, while Emerson Boozer chipped in 51 rushing yards for New York.
 In addition to his 32-yard interception return, Atkinson returned 4 kickoffs for 112 yards.
 Oakland lost despite outgaining the Jets in total yards 443-400.

 The attendance of 62,627 was a record for an AFL title game.
+As it turned out, this was the only AFL championship won by the Jets.
+Since the AFL-NFL merger that put the Jets in the American Football Conference, the Jets have never won the AFC Championship Game, losing all four times on the road.
+The Jets did not win another postseason game at home until 1986.